-From the analysis conducted it is quite clear that the CME CF Ether-Dollar Reference Rate - New York Variant exhibits all the key properties required of a benchmark.
+From the analysis conducted, it is quite clear that the CME CF Ether-Dollar Reference Rate - Asia Pacific Variant exhibits all the key properties required of a benchmark.

-Representative: Ether-USD markets that are operated by the CME CF Constituent Exchanges during 15:00 to 16:00 New York Time are liquid, with sufficient volume of trading to represent the market in a robust manner.
+Representative: Ether-USD markets that are operated by the CME CF Constituent Exchanges during 15:00 to 16:00 Hong Kong Time are liquid, with sufficient volume of trading to represent the market in a robust manner.

-Resistant to Manipulation: The ETHUSD_NY Constituent Exchange Criteria ensure that it takes input data only from cryptocurrency exchanges that exhibit fair and orderly behaviour, where trading shows strong price correlations between each other.
-On top of this, the methodology the ETHUSD_NY employs nullifies the effects of any manipulation, and the Administrator's policies and processes regarding surveillance ensure that any manipulation is detected.
+Resistant to Manipulation: The ETHUSD_AP Constituent Exchange Criteria ensure that it takes input data only from cryptocurrency exchanges that exhibit fair and orderly behavior, where trading shows strong price correlations between each exchange.
+On top of this, the methodology employed by ETHUSD_AP nullifies the effects of any manipulation, and the Administrator's policies and processes regarding surveillance ensure that any manipulation is detected.

-Replicable: The ETHUSD_NY methodology promotes replicability, allowing users (especially APs to ETFs) to replicate the benchmark simply and without undue risks, in turn giving them the confidence to provide secondary market liquidity to the ETF shares.
+Replicable: The ETHUSD_AP methodology promotes replicability, allowing users, including Authorized Participants of ETFs, to replicate the benchmark simply, and without undue risk.
+That in turn furnishes APs with the confidence required to provide secondary market liquidity to ETF shares.